 Some of these include:

 - Inability to export code: A number of website builders don’t allow users to export the code or even edit the HTML or CSS files.
 Some website builders also have limited export functionality, making it difficult to migrate to another platform.So if you decide to switch to a CMS, you’ll need to start from scratch again.

-- Limited storage: Even paid options will limit your allotment of bandwidth and storage, which may be fine for sites with only a few pages but can be a huge bottleneck for larger sites.
+- Limited storage: Even paid options will limit your allotment of bandwidth and storage.
+Think of this as a self storage unit.
+It may be fine if you just have a few things stored, but once it starts to fill up things get clogged up and disorganised.
+This is much the same as hard drive storage.
+Not having enough of it can create a huge bottleneck for larger sites, even if you stil have some storage left.
 You undoubtedly want your site to grow but limited storage makes it difficult.

 - Restricted features: Most website builders offer different packages that are suitable for personal or business use.
 But depending on the package you get, certain features might be restricted or even removed entirely unless you upgrade.
 Some examples include having a limited number of pages you can create.